 In other, humbler words: smoking gun evidence that heel spurs are, shocker, not totally innocuous and are more common in people whose lower limb tissues are under siege from age and weight.
-This is mildly interesting data, but I’m not sure it matters much, and we can probably do without the grandiosity and just file this one under No Shit, Sherlock!
+This is mildly interesting data, but I’m not so sure that the clinical “relevance” is all that high.

 ~ Paul Ingraham

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.

 BACKGROUND: Chronic plantar heel pain is a common and potentially debilitating condition, often caused by plantar fasciitis.
 Plantar calcaneal spurs were originally considered the cause of plantar fasciitis but are now regarded as an incidental finding by most authors.
 We aimed to test this hypothesis and to investigate predisposing factors for the development of spurs.